 Prerequisites (Windows only)

-More about PowerShell Scopes: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scopes
+More about PowerShell Scopes: https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scopes.

-More about PowerShell ExecutionPolicy: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy
+More about PowerShell ExecutionPolicy: https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy.

 > Set-ExecutionPolicy -Scope LocalMachine -ExecutionPolicy RemoteSigned -Force

-More information about PowerShell Gallery: https://docs.microsoft.com/en-us/powershell/gallery/overview
+More information about PowerShell Gallery: https://learn.microsoft.com/en-us/powershell/scripting/gallery/overview.

 If the second command fails with an error like